-Cumulative global losses to 419 crime were reported in 1996 to be US$ 5 Billion, and to be approaching US$ 100 Billion today.
+Cumulative global losses to 419 crime were reported in 1996 to be US$ 5 Billion, and to be well over US$ 100 Billion today.

 419 is defined as a sub-classification of Advance Fee Fraud crime in which the criminals have a Nigerian and/or West African connection.
 There are of course Advance Fee Fraud criminals of many nationalities, operating in many nations, but only Advance Fee Fraud crime with a Nigerian and/or West African connection is classified as 419.
 419ers operate globally and there are 419er cells in many nations, but Nigeria tends to be the "home office" of most 419ers regardless of the physical location of an individual cell.
 419 crime is multinational and transnational.
 As 419 operations evolved, the massive use of e-mail and the internet to perpetrate 419 crime has made it virtually omnipresent globally.